Fact-Checking Malpractice at NPR

 The story airs

 The co-written story, titled “Psychology of Fraud: Why Good People do Bad Things” aired on NPR’s All Things Considered, May 1, 2012.
 It was also published in a Planet Money podcast during April 2012 and rebroadcast on July 3, 2015.
-The journalists presented provocative, new science on ethical decision-making from researchers and used me as a case study to examine how people could commit unethical acts without necessarily realizing it at the time.
+The journalists presented provocative, new science on ethical decision-making from researchers and used me as a case study to examine how people could commit unethical acts without necessarily realizing it.
 Planet money called it “one of our favorite episodes we’ve ever done.”

 The story has also been popular among professionals and academics studying auditing and ethics.
 I’ve presented a more detailed examination of the same case on which NPR based their story at more than 200 professional conferences and seminars for experts in behavioral science, investigations, forensics, and auditing as well as lectures at top business schools.
 The audiences have included psychologists, CPAs, federal investigators, Certified Internal Auditors, Chief Audit Executives, and Certified Fraud Examiners from around the United States.
 It has also been frequently used in academia by professors teaching accounting, auditing, and ethics, and used in case studies, articles, professional journals, and dissertations.
 One reason for so much interest is the transparency of details not typically available in such cases.